 A few years back found me teaching a class of high school seniors.
 I enjoyed this class more than most that I taught, and was able to get to know these students fairly well.
-These were “good” kids, from “good” families, and they were easy to like.
+These were all really great kids and subsequently they were easy to like.
 However, one day, towards the end of the year, I was shocked by their attitudes.
 I was making an announcement about scholarships and the importance of applying for all they were eligible for.
 I remember they all looked back at me with blank stares.
 When I pressed further, I realized they were looking at me like that because none (NONE?!?!) of them had filled out a single scholarship application form.
 When I recovered from my shock enough to ask them why, they all agreed it was because their parents had assured them that they would pay for their college education.

 I would guess if you and I could have a conversation about this story we’d probably express equal amounts of disappointment in a generation that felt this way.
 We may even reminisce about our hard work that got us through college.
 What we probably wouldn’t talk about is our role in the story.
 In C.S.
 Lewis’s The Abolition of Man, he would argue that we are the reason the generation below us is the way they are – that we’ve subconsciously handed down our values to the next .
 Could it be possible that this is, at least in part, our fault?